- Gain the skills to lead transformations in the arts, culture and heritage sectors to multiply their impact on society

 Arts Business Management graduate, Class of 2019

-Rohini is pursuing a degree in History at NUS.
+Rohini is studying History at NUS.

 As an ABM graduate, you are professionally trained to manage the creative and heritage industries.
 And what better place to start than the flourishing arts industry in Singapore?
 You can look forward to pursuing careers in these job roles: